. . . . . . . . . . . . . . . . . . . .

 It’s a good feeling to wrap up one phase of your life and begin a new one.

-Today I’m thinking of how I’ll tie loose ends, gather the things that I will carry over and continue to us and pack away or throw out the extra.
+I will carry over and continue to us and pack away or throw out the extra.

 November 20, 1979